jabb/Emet/README.md

   * **Stone** - This type of golem specializes in tokens that pull off tricks like dodging and countering.
 Stone golems are good against flesh golems.
   * **Metal** - The hardiest.
 This type of golem specializes in a lot of health tokens and strong, consistent attacks.
 Metal golems are good against stone golems.

+The goal of the game (roughly) is to get the highest score before dying.
+Currently the only way to gain score is by descending deeper.

 ## Controls

 By default these are the controls, but you can change them at anytime (knowing a bit of Lua would help) in Keybindings.lua: